Subscribe To This Site

 Some large strimmers also need a special belt to be worn so that the machine can be balanced properly by being attached to it.

-And of course, all these modern machines consume energy in the form of gas or electricity.
+And of course, all these modern machines consume energy in the form of petrol or electricity.
 If you are interested in green living, a garden sickle makes a lot of sense as an alternative to modern powered tools.

-A sharp garden sickle can do most of the jobs a medium sized strimmer can do.
-It's easy and surprisingly quick - and you get some exercise, too!
 You will not usually be able to get that neat, razed to the ground look that comes from using a strimmer but otherwise you will get an effective start on your wild, out-of-control areas.
 Some sickles have an angled blade which makes close trimming easier.

 Most herbage can be effectively chopped down in seconds with a few deft strokes of the blade.
 You can work around precious items such as apple trees and even small plants with reasonable precision.
 The work is quite good exercise and you can use your hands alternately to spread the fatigue.
 As you practise, you become more adept at targeting the weeds and leaving the good stuff.